lammps/lammps/doc/src/Developer_grid.rst

 Final notes
 ^^^^^^^^^^^

-Finally, here are two additional issues to pay attention to for writing any style command which uses distributed grids via the Grid2d or Grid3d class.
+Finally, here are some additional issues to pay attention to for writing any style command which uses distributed grids via the Grid2d or Grid3d class.